olliw42/mLRS-docu/docs/ARDUPILOT.md

 - "Rx Snd RcChannel" = "radio_rc_channels": outputs the newer MAVLink RADIO_RC_CHANNELS messages

 > [!NOTE]
-> Using "radio_rc_channels" requires ArduPilot v4.6.0 or later.
+> - Using "radio_rc_channels" requires ArduPilot v4.6.0 or later.
 Supported by 2 MB flash boards as standard; boards with smaller flash may enable the feature by [creating a custom firmware version](https://custom.ardupilot.org/) with the option for 'MAVLink' under 'RC' being selected in the firmware configurator.
 RC_PROTOCOL parameter must have bit 17 enabled (MAVRadio).
+> - With both options the link statistics data reported to ArduPilot is reduced as compared to CRSF (only RSSI or LQ is available).